 - Examine, without charge, at the plan administrator's office and at other specified locations, such as worksites and union halls, all documents governing the plan, including insurance contracts and collective bargaining agreements and a copy of the latest annual report (Form 5500 series) filed by the plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration. - Obtain, upon written request to the plan administrator, copies of documents governing the operation of the plan, including insurance contracts, collective bargaining agreements and copies of the latest annual report (Form 5500 series) and updated summary plan description.
 The administrator may make a reasonable charge for the copies. - Receive a summary of the plan's annual financial report.
 The plan administrator is required by law to furnish each participant with a copy of this summary annual report. - With respect to the Raytheon Savings and Investment Plan (RAYSIP), you are entitled to obtain a statement that shows the value of your contributions to your account, including any investment earnings on those contributions.
+The statement will also tell you whether you own, or are vested in, the company's contributions and any investment earnings on those contributions.
+For information about vesting, see Owning the Money in Your Account in the RAYSIP section of this handbook.
 At any time, you can see the current value and vested status of your account online through Fidelity NetBenefits® at www.netbenefits.com/raytheon.
 Quarterly statements of your account also contain this information, and are available at NetBenefits or will be mailed to you if you have chosen not to receive them through NetBenefits.
 The plan must provide these statements free of charge.